So this is the post where we tell you what we hope to achieve from the Content Marketing Strategy Checklist campaign.

 Our over-arching goals are downloads, engagement, influencer relationship-building, nurturing leads from earlier content, new business meetings and new revenue.

 But goals without numbers are like the dreams of an America’s Got Talent competitor: empty and annoying as hell.
 So here are the metrics.

-We’re basing most of these goals on the first six months of our B2B Manifesto Manifesto campaign (as tracked in Project Open Kimono).
+We’re basing most of these goals on the first six months of our B2B Manifesto Manifesto campaign (as tracked in Project Open Robe).
 Even though it’s a very different piece and the world has changed since then (see ‘Fears’ below).
 It’s a benchmark.
 And who doesn’t love a benchmark.